Housing's got you covered.

 Several university residences offer service desks.
 Desk services include:

 Private areas of residence halls are only permitted to Carnegie Mellon students, their escorted guests, and authorized representatives of the university.
-To gain access to a building that has a service desk, a person must use an ID card reader and/or show his or her university ID to the attendant.
+To gain access to a building that has a service desk, a person must use an ID card reader.

 The following locations are managed by desk managers and a graduate coordinator during the fall and spring semesters (starting the first day of class.)
 Hours vary during breaks and summer.

 Please contact us if you have questions or suggestions to improve desk services.

 |The Residence on Fifth (serving the Oakland Community||412-268-1518||24 hours a day|